+(1) General.
+Regulatory Capital means Private Capital, excluding non-cash assets contributed to a NMVC Company, a Conditionally Approved NMVC Company, or an Applicant, and noncash assets purchased by a

+Conditionally Approved NMVC

+Company or an Applicant, unless such

+assets have been converted to cash or

+have been approved by SBA for

+inclusion in Regulatory Capital.
+For

+purposes of this definition, sales of

+contributed non-cash assets with

+recourse or borrowing against such

+assets shall not constitute a conversion

+to cash.

-- (1) General.
-Regulatory Capital means Private Capital, excluding non-cash assets contributed to a NMVC Company, a Conditionally Approved NMVC Company, or an Applicant, and noncash assets purchased by a Conditionally Approved NMVC Company or an Applicant, unless such assets have been converted to cash or have been approved by SBA for inclusion in Regulatory Capital.
-For purposes of this definition, sales of contributed non-cash assets with recourse or borrowing against such assets shall not constitute a conversion to cash. - (2) Exclusion of questionable commitments.
-An investor's commitment to a NMVC Company, Conditionally Approved NMVC Company, or Applicant is excluded from Regulatory Capital if SBA determines that the collectability of the commitment is questionable. - (3) Exclusion of amounts designated for Operational Assistance match.
+(2) Exclusion of questionable commitments.
+An investor's commitment to a NMVC Company, Conditionally Approved NMVC Company, or Applicant is excluded from Regulatory Capital if SBA determines that the collectability of the commitment is questionable.

+(3) Exclusion of amounts designated for Operational Assistance match.
 Regulatory Capital excludes any portion of Private Capital that is designated as matching resources in accordance with § 108.2030(b)(3).

-Relevant Venture Capital Finance means Equity Capital Investments with the intention of creating wealth and job opportunities in low-income communities.
+Relevant Venture Capital Finance means Equity Capital Investments in small businesses in low-income communities or benefiting low-income communities.